undecaf/vue-boilerplate/README.md

-## :warning: This project is no longer being maintained
+## :warning: This repository is no longer being maintained and has been archived.

 # Opinionated boilerplate for Vue.js web apps, PWAs and Electron apps